notional-finance/contracts-v2/certora/README.md

 - [INCOMPLETE] Undercollateralized.spec: accounts can only deposit cash if they are undercollateralized
 - [INCOMPLETE] Authorization.spec: trading can only occur on accounts with proper authorization
 - [INCOMPLETE] Context.spec: trading always results in proper updates to account context, cash balance, and portfolio
+- [INCOMPLETE] NonReentrant.spec: there are no opportunities for reentrancy in trading methods